Opinion page by Duane Alan Hahn, a.k.a. Random Terrain.

 Page Table of Contents

 When an item has an assigned place where it should be stored and it's put back there every time, people will always know where it is if they need it in a hurry.
+You can't lose it if you always put it where it belongs.
 There's also no clutter to trip over when everything is put where it's supposed to go.

 A lot of people sit around dreaming about something they'd like to do, but they never get up and do something about it.
 Showing up and starting down the path to the goal is more than a lot of people do.
 It doesn't guarantee success, but it gets a person closer than other people who are just sitting on their hands.

 Your game could show how just showing up means that the player is 80 percent more likely to succeed.
 For example, in a tribal simulation game where NPCs are hunting, fishing, fighting and so on, if the player shows up to participate in one of those activities, there is a much greater chance of success.
 So if the player's tribe is low on food and OK in other areas, the player would be smart to focus on a food activity.

 It's harder to get the ball rolling when it's at rest since objects tend to "keep on doing what they're doing."
 Once the ball is rolling, momentum makes it harder to stop.
 For example, just showing up, starting a project, and working on that project a little bit every day creates momentum and it should become increasingly easier to finish that project.
 Starting is where the magic begins.
 Sitting around waiting for inspiration usually leads to more sitting around.

 Your game could show that success is like a campfire that needs to be fed regularly or the fire will go out.
 In a business simulation, money must be spent on advertizing so the public won't forget about the product or service.